maivincent/arribachocolat/_i18n/en/_posts/2026-01-18-kallari_71_hampik_ushay.md

 ---
 layout: post
-title: "Kallari - Sacha - 71% Hampik Ushay with Ginger"
+title: Kallari - Sacha - 71% Hampik Ushay with Ginger
 tags: [Dark, Ginger]
 categories: [Kallari]
 ---

 Kallari's cacao is, as always, very gentle.
-Here it is accompanied by candied ginger pieces and ginger essence present in the chocolate itself.
-The result is a calm, composed chocolate that doesn't aim to overwhelm with intense or singular flavors.
-It is rather a small, fragrant, and pleasant sweetness.
+Here it is accompanied by candied ginger pieces, with ginger essence woven into the chocolate itself.
+The result is a calm, quietly composed chocolate — one that has no interest in overwhelming, preferring instead a delicate, fragrant sweetness.

 ### Evaluation